JChenster/quizwiz/README.md

 ## Other information:
 Bugs:
 - There's an error if the user enters a number of questions that exceeds the amount in the database (questions.txt)

+Misc:
+- We are now using allocating memory and finding information about files instead of pipes.